-NOTICE: The secondary microprocessors must be of the same type and speed as the primary microprocessor.
-If the microprocessors are different speeds, they will operate at the speed of the slower microprocessor.
+NOTICE: The secondary microprocessors must be the same speed as the primary microprocessor.

 In addition to the ZIF socket for the primary microprocessor on the system board, other ZIF sockets might be present to accommodate secondary microprocessors.

 The following items are included in the microprocessor upgrade kit: